gnujosh/-julia-euler-project/README.md

 # julia-euler-project
-My attempt at learning Julia by solving problems from the Euler Project.
+My attempt at learning Julia by solving problems from the Project Euler (https://projecteuler.net).